hlissner/.vim/README.md

 ([source](https://github.com/Raimondi/delimitMate))

 ### tcomment
-There's also NERDCommenter, but I chose tcomment because it has more vim-natural movement controls and text object awareness.
-I can't do gciw to comment a word in NERDCommenter.
+There's also NERDCommenter, but I chose tcomment because of more vim-natural movement controls and text object awareness.
+For instance, I can't do gciw to comment a word in NERDCommenter.

 By default, gcc comments out a line, but I've also mapped the following to do
 so: